lfoppiano/grobid-quantities/doc/training.rst

 Evaluation
 ~~~~~~~~~~

-Grobid-quantities can be evaluated using `80/20`, `holdout` or `n-fold cross-validation`.
+Grobid-quantities can be evaluated using a random `80/20` ratio, using an `holdout` set or using `n-fold cross-validation`.

 80/20 evaluation
 ----------------
-The 80/20 evaluation uses all the training data in ``resouces/dataset/MODEL_NAME/corpus`` and randomly uses a random 20% of it for evaluation.
+The 80/20 evaluation uses random 80% training data in ``resouces/dataset/MODEL_NAME/corpus`` and the remaining 20% for evaluation.

 The command to run the 80/20 evaluation is:
 ::